UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 Rotary beds are available in various forms including lathe style chuck or between centres, or via rollers onto which objects can be placed.

 Only one of X and Y motion is required during use of a rotary bed - one axis is lined up parallel with your rotary bed path.
-The stepper driving the tagental path is disconnected and the stepper motor on the rotary bed connects to your stepper drivers instead in order to provide the rotary motion.
+The stepper driving the tangential path is disconnected and the stepper motor on the rotary bed connects to your stepper drivers instead in order to provide the rotary motion.
 Most machines have a larger X axis meaning the Y axis is usually the one disconnected to provide motion to the rotary bed.

 As with all stepper drivers, take care not to disconnect the motor from a powered stepper driver or damage may result to the driver.